evansbenj/2024_BIO722/7_Stacks_and_Structure.md

 [`Structure`](http://pritchardlab.stanford.edu/structure_software/release_versions/v2.3.4/html/structure.html) is a software that attempts to assign individuals to *k* populations in such a way as to minimize Hardy-Weinberg and linkage disequilibrium.
 We run `Structure` by specifying multiple values of *k* and then seeing which value(s) maximuze the likelihood of the data given the model of population structure.
 We can generate an input file for this program using `Stacks`.

-The program `Structure` can not handle all of our data from the complete dataset, so we can select 1000 RADtags randomly to analyze like this:
+The program `Structure` can not handle all of our data from the complete dataset, so we can select 1000 RADtags randomly to analyze.
+To do this, from within your `Stacks_Results` directory, please upzip the `batch_1.catalog.tags.tsv.gz` file like this:

+`gunzip batch_1.catalog.tags.tsv.gz`

+Now, please enter this command

-`shuf -n 1000 path_to_Stacks_Results/batch_1.catalog.tags.tsv | awk '{print $3}'  > 1000_randoms`
+`shuf -n 1000 batch_1.catalog.tags.tsv | awk '{print $3}'  > 1000_randoms`

 This uses a `unix` command called `shuf`.
 This tells the computer to print a randomly selected value from column 3 1000 times to a file called `1000_randoms`.